active-logic/debug-chan/Readme.md

 - Console output is limited to 200,000 characters; necessary because Unity's text widget is slow (customize via *Format.cs*)
 - Constructors and accessors are not logged.
-- On occasion, injecting log statements within a class, assembly or method causes `InvalidProgramException: Invalid IL code in NAMESPACE.CLASS:Method`; as a workaround, add the offending class or method to *.prolog* and reimport.
+- On occasion, injecting log statements within a class, assembly or method causes `InvalidProgramException: Invalid IL code in NAMESPACE.CLASS:Method`; as a workaround, add the offending class or method to *prolog.config* and reimport.

 ## Future work

 Aside from minor formatting and stability improvements, the following are considered:

+- Collate identical frame ranges (readability, concision)
 - Exclude non public calls when processing a target module.
 Helps with logging stable APIs.
 - Interactively navigate beyond the latest 200k characters
-- Logging to files or external consoles
-- Logging stack-trees
+- Stack-tree format
-- Logging parameters and return values
+- Log parameters and return values
-- Collate identical frame ranges (readability, concision)
 - Persist console window settings
-- Add a debugger/stepper
+- Debugger/stepper

 Support development and keep software free!